 Getting the yeast right is crucial.
 If the yeast is not active, it will not become frothy.
 Do not use it in that case, because the dough will not rise, and the crust will be too tough.
 So, best to start again until the yeast is right.

-The best flour to use for pizzas in the strong white bread flour.
 Add a bit more if the dough is still sticky.

 - shape the dough into a ball, lightly brush with oil, cover with cling film and set aside for 1-2 hours or until it doubles its size